-- HIST 354 North American Exploration 3 credits A biographical approach to individual, government and institutional exploration of the trans-Mississippi west after 1800. - HIST 355 The American West 3 credits An investigation into frontier American institutions and activities that have helped form the modern American character. - HIST 356 The Age of Theodore Roosevelt 3 credits The United States from 1877 to 1914.
+HIST 354 North American Exploration 3 credits A biographical approach to individual, government and institutional exploration of the trans-Mississippi West after 1800.

+HIST 355 The American West 3 credits An investigation into frontier American institutions and activities that have helped form the modern American character.

+HIST 356 The Age of Theodore Roosevelt 3 credits The United States from 1877 to 1914.
 Emphasis is on big business, agricultural crisis, labor strife, political reform, and the emergence of America as a world power.
 The period is studied through the career of Theodore Roosevelt.

-Prerequisite: HIST 202. - HIST 357 Age of Franklin D. Roosevelt 3 credits The United States from 1914-1945: Progressivism, the Jazz Age, the New Deal and World War II.
+HIST 357 Age of Franklin D. Roosevelt 3 credits The United States from 1914-1945: Progressivism, the Jazz Age, the New Deal and World War II.
 The period is studied through the careers of Franklin and Eleanor Roosevelt.
+Prerequisite(s): HIST 202

-Prerequisite: HIST 202. - HIST 358 African-American History 3 credits A study of the experiences of African-Americans from the 1600s to the 1960s, which will include the development of slavery, abolition, the Civil War and Reconstruction, African-Americans on the frontier, and the AfricanAmerican experience in the 20th century. - HIST 360 Pacific Northwest History 3 credits The social and political roots of the Pacific Northwest, from early exploration to the present, with a concentration on the people and places of Washington State. - HIST 361 Post-World War II Presidency 3 credits The post-1945 presidency evolved and changed drastically as consequence of domestic and foreign events and ideology.
+HIST 358 African-American History 3 credits A study of the experiences of African-Americans from the 1600s to the 1960s, which will include the development of slavery, the Civil War and Reconstruction, AfricanAmericans on the frontier, and the AfricanAmerican experience in the 20th century.

+HIST 360 Pacific Northwest History 3 credits The social and political roots of the Pacific Northwest, from early exploration to the present, with a concentration on the people and places of Washington State.

+HIST 361 Post-WW II Presidency 3 credits

+The post-1945 presidency evolved and changed drastically as consequence of domestic and foreign events and ideology.
 We will examine the powers and limitations of the post-1945 U.S. presidents in both foreign and domestic affairs.
-We will assess their relationships with Congress, the American people, the press, and other nations, and we will explore presidential power, agenda, persuasion, secrecy, and character. - HIST 362 American Biography 3 credits Glimpses of notable Americans who have helped shape the American character. - HIST 363 (WOMS 330) Women in United States
+We will assess their relationships with Congress, the American people, the press, and other nations, and we will explore presidential power, agenda, persuasion, secrecy, and character.

+HIST 363 (WOMS 330) Women in United States History 3 credits

-History 3 credits An examination of the roles, experiences, and activities of American women from the colonial period to the 1970s.
+An examination of the roles, experiences, and activities of American women from the colonial period to the 1970's.

-HIST 364 Public History/History in Public 3 credits What is the role of history in our society?
-What role does the historian play in the creation and dissemination of historical interpretation?
-This course examines the place of "public history" - historical study and/or display designed for a general audience.
-We will examine the presentation of "history" in museums, films, monuments, and television in an effort to understand the uneasy relationship between academic historians and the broader public.
-We will also explore the changing meanings, understandings, and uses of "history" over time.
-Course requirements include active and informed participation in class discussions, serving as discussion leader for one of the weeks, and an individual final project approved by the instructor, as well as a presentation of your project to
+HIST 364 Public History 3 credits What is the role of history in our society?
+What role does the historian play in that debate?
+This course examines the place of 'public history' ' historical study and/or display designed for a general audience.
+We will examine the presentation of 'history' in museums, films, monuments, and television, in an effort to understand the uneasy relationship between academic historians and the broader public.
+We will also explore the changing meanings, understandings, and uses of 'history' over time.
+Course requirements include active and informed participation in class discussions, serving as discussion leader for one of the weeks, and an individual final project approved by the instructor, as well as a presentation of your project to the class.